Jun711/jun711.github.io/_posts/2019-03-18-service-worker-cache-busting.md

   - PWA
 ---
 ## Overview:
-Learn how to deploy the latest version of your progressive web app.
+Learn how to publish the latest version of your progressive web app.

 Ever deploy a progressive web app(PWA) but found that it is still serving the old version?
 And, you might have to update service worker and / or clear cache manually to see the latest version of your website.